 Strong musical training and versatility are needed to make a career as a performer.
 As an instrumentalist at Hartt, you receive training in performance, pedagogy, and career development.
 Solo, chamber, and large ensemble opportunities provide experience in standard repertoire and new works.
 We also offer many opportunities to perform in collaborative environments such as playing in the pit orchestras for an opera, dance concert, or a musical theatre production.

-The mission of the Jackie McLean Jazz Studies division is to develop your aspiration and skills in the art form known as jazz.
+The mission of the Jackie McLean Institute of Jazz is to develop your aspiration and skills in the art form known as jazz.
 You will be exposed to historical analysis, perspective, narratives on improvisation, and dialogue concerning the expression of jazz music.

 Students who graduate from Hartt with a degree in music education are highly sought-after professionals and teach in schools across the country.
 One reason for our students’ success is the time spent practicing to be a music educator.
 Our students start working in area music programs during their first year and end up student teaching in their senior year.
 As our students grow into educators, they are supported by an internationally recognized group of music education faculty, experienced graduate students, and in-service music teachers.
 Completing the music education degree leads to teacher certification in the state of Connecticut, which is also accepted through reciprocity agreements throughout the United States.

 Here at Hartt, we believe that a thorough grounding in music history is not only a valuable educational pursuit in and of itself, but it also provides much-needed context for, and enhances the study of, theory, performance, and other musical endeavors.
 Our history faculty specializes in everything from medieval music theory to opera and film music, Handel, CPE Bach, and Max Reger, video game music, critical editing, and cognitive musicology.